-Founder & Solo-Practitioner of Sondheimer Vision
+Founder of Sondheimer Vision

-During my residency at the University of Wisconsin in Madison, laser eye surgery had shown promise, yet advances in laser technology that would make these techniques available to the public seemed decades away.
+During my residency at the University of Wisconsin in Madison, laser eye surgery had shown promise, yet advances in laser technology that would make revolutionary new treatments available to the public were unimaginable.

 In actuality, that cataract was an opportunity for him to have a treatment that allowed him to see clearly near and far without the need for corrective lenses, just as it has been for thousands of my previous patients.
 This is because we can often treat cataracts, presbyopia, and astigmatism, nearsightedness (myopia) or farsightedness (hyperopia) in a single eye surgery.
-It happens all the time.
 A patient comes to my practice after losing one of their major sensory functions, assuming that maintenance is their only option, and they leave seeing better than they ever have.
 This is often a very pleasant surprise!

-I’ve experienced Refractive Surgery myself, correcting a significant nearsightedness presbyopia that required me to use glasses.
-So I know what laser eye surgery feels like from both sides of the scope.
+I’ve experienced Refractive Surgery myself, correcting significant nearsightedness presbyopia that required me to use glasses.
+So I know what eye surgery feels like from both sides of the scope.
 I also know what it feels like the next day, as a patient.
 I enjoy the liberation of being able to read in the distance and at near without the need for glasses or contact lenses.
-I have performed these procedures on several family members and know what a difference they can make in life.
+As a surgeon, I have performed these procedures on several family members and know what a difference they can make in life.